jesus-imanol/Blockchain-complaint/contract/README.md

 ### Services

-- TrafficLightService:
+- ReportService:

-    This service contains the logic to implement a traffic light.
+    This service contains the logic to implement a report.

 - KeyringService: